-Greg Schunk and Carlos Gomez Thermal Analysis and Control Branch NASA/Marshall Space Flight Center
+Greg Schunk and Carlos Gomez, Thermal Analysis and Control Branch, NASA/Marshall Space Flight Center

-Active and passive thermal storage solutions to return lunar biological, physical science and/or geology samples to the Earth are under development.
-Temperature requirements for biological/physical science sample conditioning range from -100°C to -153°C and possibly down to -253°C for geological samples.
-The lower limit for geological samples is derived from the temperature of permanently shadowed regions on the lunar surface and the sublimation temperature of specific volatiles of interest (i.e., H2O, NH3 and CH4).
-Individual samples for the lunar application are expected to be less than 50 kg with a 700 kg allowance for the container and refrigeration.
-Requiring no electrical power or heat rejection, passive approaches, comprised of high-performance insulation and consumable Joule-Thompson cooling, may be preferred for shorter duration missions (< 30 days) to provide significant mass savings.
-Active storage approaches with cryogenic cooling may be necessary to preserve samples for longer periods of time.
-A notional passive storage concept with an internal vapor cooled shield is shown below.
-The vapor cooled shield contains the sample and is isolated from the outer container with concentric reflective rigid shields and conventional multi-layer and/or aerogel insulation on the outer layer.
-A special removable, insulating end cap to stow or retrieve the sample is included.
+- Active and passive thermal storage solutions to return lunar biological, physical science and/or geology samples to the Earth are under development. - Temperature requirements for biological/physical science sample conditioning range from -100°C to -153°C and possibly down to -253°C for geological samples. - The lower limit for geological samples is derived from the temperature of permanently shadowed regions on the lunar surface and the sublimation temperature of specific volatiles of interest (i.e., H2O, NH3 and CH4).
+Individual samples for the lunar application are expected to be less than 50 kg. - Requiring no electrical power or heat rejection, passive approaches, comprised of high- performance insulation and consumable phase change or Joule-Thompson cooling, may be preferred for shorter duration missions (< 30 days) to provide significant mass savings. - Active storage approaches with cryogenic cooling may be necessary to preserve samples for longer periods of time. - A notional storage concept with an internal vapor cooled shield is shown but other types of shields are possible.

+- The vapor cooled shield contains the sample and is isolated from the outer container with concentric reflective rigid shields and conventional multi-layer and/or aerogel insulation on the outer layer. - A special removable, insulating end cap to stow or retrieve the sample is included. - For an effective emittance of 0.005 through the insulation, the heat leak is expected to be below 1.5W for a 30L sample volume (relative to a 20°C environment).